 The DOC (Direct your Own Care) Journey is a collection of resources that reflect the ones many people have used to escape from the grip of chronic mental and physical pain, It includes:

-- A guided course of six legs and rest stops
+- A guided course of seven legs and rest stops

 - Video tutuorials